-Stalking, in and of itself comes from a place of insecurity or distrust, which are characteristic twin flames should not possess as they are spiritually evolved.
+Stalking, in and of itself comes from a place of insecurity or distrust, which are characteristic twin flames should not possess as they’re spiritually evolved.
 Soul mates, on the other can, can be full of insecurity and distrust.
-It is a common issue among soul mates, but not twin flames.
-The insecurity or distrust is a problem for soul mates to solve, which is why it is present in their relationship.
-Can it be solved?
-Of course it can, but it will take some time and some hard work on both parties.
+It’s a common issue among soul mates, but not twin flames.
+The insecurity or distrust is a problem for soul mates to solve, which is why it’s present in their relationship.
+Can it be resolved?
+Of course it can.
+But it will take some time and some hard work on both parties.

 It need not be further exacerbated by stalking and other such behaviors.
 It needs to be dealt with head on, not behind the scenes.
-Stop checking their social media accounts.
-Stop checking their friend’s and family’s social media accounts.
-Stop constantly checking their phone, email, and everything else.
+So stop checking their social media accounts.
+And stop checking their friend’s and family’s social media accounts.
+There shouldn’t be any need to check their phone, email or anything else.
 Don’t ask everyone you can think of for information about them.
-Don’t spend your time driving around looking for where they might be.
-Don’t try to create “accidental” meetings or spy on them.
+Stop spending your time driving around looking for where they might be.
+And don’t try to create “accidental” meetings or spy on them.

-Take a good look at why you are choosing this kind of behavior.
+Take a good look at why you’re choosing this kind of behavior.
 Is it solving the problem in any way?
-Is it just creating more problems?
-Is it making you less insecure or more insecure?
+Or is it creating more problems?
+Does it make you feel less insecure or more insecure?
 Are you still as distrustful as ever?
 Stalking and spying won’t help you feel better, it just makes you feel worse about yourself and the relationship.
 So why do it?